Parmesan Crusted Potatoes

 • Sprinkle a little kosher salt over the skin side.

 • Use a fork or a sharp knife to test if the potatoes are done before removing from the oven.
-Bottoms should be golden brown.
+The bottoms should be golden brown.

 • Let the potato halves cool for at least five minutes before removing them from the pan.
 If you take them off the pan right out of the oven, the parmesan crust on the potato comes right off.
-But if you give it time and then take them off, the crust sticks to the potatoes beautifully.
+Just give it a little time and then take them off – the crust sticks to the potatoes beautifully.

 • Serve with a side of sour cream or Ranch Dressing in a bowl.
 Toss on some fresh chives.

-These Parmesan Roasted Potatoes are great on their own, but we especially love dipping them in a side of sour cream sprinkled with a little dried basil.
+Parmesan Crusted Potatoes are great on their own, but I especially love dipping them in a side of sour cream sprinkled with a little dried basil.
 Ranch dressing is also REALLY good!
-You can make these with potatoes other than russets.
-We have made them with red potatoes and gold potatoes, and both were really good too.
-Try them for yourself and decide how you like them best!
+You can also make these with potatoes other than russets.
+I have made them with red potatoes and gold potatoes, and both turned out really good.
+Try these out for yourself and decide how you like them best!

 Parmesan Crusted Potatoes on a serving dish with sour cream.